Three centuries in three days

 The Jewish Community of Arad celebrated three centuries of existence through a series of social and cultural manifestations.

 Generation after generation, the Jews lived and built in Arad, trying each one in its own way to create a better world not only for themselves and their families but also for the community, the city and the country they lived in.
-Whether they were simple peasants, craftsmen, doctors, engineers, architects, rabbis, teachers, or laborers, everybody did their job with love and dedication, as they were taught at home or in the synagogue.
+Whether they were simple peasants, craftsmen, doctors, engineers, architects, rabbis, teachers, or labourers, everybody did their job with love and dedication, as they were taught at home or in the synagogue.

 “To be a head, not a tail!”
 To teach, to have a job, to work with passion, to make Tikkun Olam (to repair the world) being the marks by which the Jewish community managed to leave its print both in Arad’s society and its economy, culture and architecture for three hundred years.

-To celebrate properly, the Arad Jewish Community, led by ing.
-Ionel Schlesinger, organized cultural and social events and even promoted the city of Mures under the name of ARAD 300.
+To celebrate properly, the Arad Jewish Community, led by Ionel Schlesinger, organized cultural and social events and even promoted the city of Mures under the name of ARAD 300.

 Through a difficult work, which lasted for more than a year, he managed to gather many of those who stood for decades on remote shores, to delight the inhabitants of Arad and the guests with a series of happenings dedicated to the event and to show everyone that Arad deserves to be visited.